stfc/PSyclone/doc/user_guide/examples.rst

 example.
 For those examples that support it, the ``compile`` target also requests that the generated code be compiled.

+.. note:: if you have copied the examples directory to some other
+	  location but still wish to use ``make`` then you will also have to set the ``PSYCLONE`` environment variable to include the correct path to the PSyclone configuration file, e.g.
+	  ``$ PSYCLONE=psyclone --config /some/path/psyclone.cfg make``

 GOcean
 ------